Deep Investigation of Neutral Gas Origins (DINGO): Options for the Processing and Storage of Radio Astronomy Data for robust Deep Spectral Line Imaging in the SKA-Era using uv-Grids: Discussion and Conclusions

 \subsection{Consequences for SKA data management}

 The SKA will, and have, invested a significant amount of capital into the storage, transmission and computing infrastructure for both nodes of the SKA.
 The tests described in the preceding sections have been specifically designed around the bespoke nature of deep imaging with ASKAP.
-Preliminary tests have shown that applying MGARD to raw SKA data (simulated) will yield similar factors of compression, the inclusion of which would simplify the implementation of storage and transmission solutions considerably for the SKA \AW{No Longer Preliminary, update with info about visibility compression paper}.
-The processing done for SKA and ASKAP to produce images is almost identical, meaning that implementing ADIOS2 parallel I/O in the SKA pipelines would only improve the efficiency and speed of processing.
+Preliminary tests have shown that applying \texttt{MGARD} to raw SKA data (simulated) will yield similar factors of compression, the inclusion of which would simplify the implementation of storage and transmission solutions considerably for the SKA \citep{dodson_25}.
+The processing done for SKA and ASKAP to produce images is almost identical, meaning that implementing \texttt{ADIOS2} parallel I/O in the SKA pipelines would only improve the efficiency and speed of processing.
+We would recommend that this implementation is done in memory, i.e. that the xarray storage is extended to include \texttt{MGARD} compression in-situ, so that the requirements on both the physical memory and the memory bandwidth can be reduced.

-\section{Conclusion}

-We have demonstrated the application of MGARD compression, via the ADIOS2/CASACore framework, within standard radio astronomy software.
-The impact will be on improved I/O performance, and thus pipeline run times, due to the reduced dataset sizes.

-Comparing the images made with various compression approaches allows us to quantify the impact.
-We show that we can apply lossy compression to the data files and achieve compression ratios up to 15, using well-defined error bounds, without impacting the results.

-In addition, the parallel reading and writing provided by ADIOS offers an additional improvement in I/O, and this is readily integrated with most common Radio Astronomy applications via the CASACore libraries.

-Compression of the visibilities offers an attractive solution to the SKA I/O challenge, and we have demonstrated that the MGARD approach to compression can guarantee that the data is not degraded.
+\subsection{Conclusion}